rgalanakis/pair-programming-test/README.md

 Ruby TDD
 ===

-For this exercise, we'll do some simple TDD exercises.
+For this exercise, we'll do some simple Test Driven Development using Ruby.
 The specific exercise will depend on your experience and the role you're applying for.